Want to try decoupage for kids? Start with a box to store knick knacks and toys! This easy kids craft is fun for children and parents alike.

 I don’t know about your kids, but mine?
 Mine are constantly finding and bringing home “treasures” that they just can’t seem to part with.

 The question is then how to store these gems so that they’re both accessible and contained at the same time.

-Enter this easy kids craft, a treasure box that not only does it do the hard job of storing all the things your kids cannot do without, but it’s also a great craft project to complete together.
+Enter this easy decoupage for kids craft, a treasure box of sorts.
+Not only does it do the hard job of storing all the things your kids cannot do without, but it’s also a great craft project to complete together.

 - Mod Podge Gloss (you can also use the Kids Washout formula)

 - paper mache box (ours is from Hobby Lobby, and comes in lots of different sizes)